-At Fenton Communications from 2004-2009, Michael was vice president and co-founder of its Washington online division.
-Previous to Fenton, he was the Washington representative for the Union of Concerned Scientists starting in 2001, where he developed online and offline strategies for its corporate and legislative campaigns and before that, lead campaigner for Greenpeace Canada.
+At Fenton Communications from 2004-2009, Michael was vice president and co-founder of its online division.
+Previous to Fenton, he was the Washington representative for the Union of Concerned Scientists, where he developed online and offline strategies for its corporate and legislative campaigns.

 Tracy Russo is a veteran communications and digital strategist who specializes in working at the intersection of progressive politics and technology.
 She is well known for her ability to integrate digital strategy with all aspects of a traditional organization.